 There’s no real way to prevent newborn jaundice.
-During pregnancy, you can have your blood type and your baby’s blood type tested to rule out the possibility of blood type incompatibility that can lead to newborn jaundice.
+During pregnancy, you can have your blood type tested.
+After birth, your baby’s blood type will be tested if necessary to rule out the possibility of blood type incompatibility that can lead to newborn jaundice.
 If your baby does have jaundice, there are ways you can prevent it from becoming more severe.

 - Make sure your baby is getting enough nutrition through breast milk.
 Feeding your baby eight to 12 times a day for the first several days ensures that your baby isn’t dehydrated, which helps bilirubin pass through their body more quickly.

 - If you’re unable to breastfeed and choose to feed your baby formula, give your baby 1 to 2 ounces of formula every two to three hours for the first week.
 Preterm or smaller babies may take smaller amounts of formula, as will babies who are also receiving breast milk.
 Talk to your doctor if you are concerned your baby is taking too little or too much formula or if they won’t wake to feed at least 8 times per 24 hours.